TrellixVulnTeam/Phoenix-Assist_NCSH/README.md

 ### Dependencies
  [Python 3](https://www.python.org/downloads/)

- Phoenix Miner (and add it to PATH)
+ Phoenix Miner (and add it to PATH or locate the directory)

  Windows
  > [Download from this guide](https://phoenixminer.org/download/latest/) and don't follow any of the examples, as this program helps with that.